 Presented to the St. Henry Parish by the family of William and Ada (Ahlers) Bernard; A. D. MCMXCVII

 Erected 1997 by Family of William and Ada (Ahlers) Bernard; Church Silhouette by Carolyn Von Stein.

 Location.
 40° 25.059′ N, 84° 38.25′ W. Marker is in Saint Henry, Ohio, in Mercer County.
 Marker is at the intersection of East Main Street (Ohio Route 119) and South Walnut Street, on the right when traveling east on East Main Street.
+In front of St. Henry Catholic Church.
 Touch for map.
-In front of St. Henry Catholic Church.
-Marker is at or near this postal address: 272 E. Main Street, Saint Henry OH 45883, United States of America.
+Marker is at or near this postal address: 272 E Main Street, Saint Henry OH 45883, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Saint Henry, Ohio (within shouting distance of this marker); The Cranberry Prairie (approx. 3.4 miles away); St. Francis Catholic Church (approx. 3.4 miles away); The Cranberry School Bell (approx. 3.4 miles away); Carthagena Black Cemetery (approx.